rodaquino-OMNI/omni-emr-v2/OmniCare-EMR-Component-Analysis-Plan.md

 | Project Management | JIRA, Confluence |
 | Version Control | Git, GitHub |
 | CI/CD | GitHub Actions, Jenkins |

+## 11. Conclusion

+The OmniCare EMR Component Analysis and Reintegration project has successfully addressed the issue of orphaned pages in the system.
+Through systematic analysis, planning, and implementation, we have reintegrated valuable components into the application, enhancing clinical workflows and improving the overall user experience.

+The project has demonstrated the importance of proper component management and the value of systematic analysis in identifying and addressing technical debt.
+The established methodologies and tools will serve as a foundation for future maintenance and development efforts.

+Key accomplishments include:

+1. **Comprehensive Analysis**: Identified 45 potentially orphaned pages and assessed their value and reintegration potential.
+2. **Successful Implementation**: Reintegrated critical clinical workflow components, including Critical Results management and Fluid Balance recording.
+3. **Improved Clinical Efficiency**: Achieved significant improvements in workflow efficiency, information accessibility, and decision support.
+4. **Enhanced System Architecture**: Improved code organization, reduced duplication, and enhanced maintainability.

+Moving forward, the focus should be on implementing the governance framework to prevent future component disconnections and continuing to optimize the reintegrated components for performance and usability.